Research and Development Tax Credits for Businesses

 What is a Tax Credit?

 A tax credit is given by the IRS as an incentive for doing something, like research and development in this case.
-A tax credit is similar to a deduction because it reduces your taxable income, but a tax credit is a better deal because the credit is applied as part of the calculation before the taxable income of the business is set.
+A tax credit is similar to a deduction because it reduces your taxable income, but a tax credit is subtracted directly from your tax liability.
+It reduces your taxes dollar for dollar.
+In other words, for every dollar you receive in a tax credit you save a dollar in taxes.

 Tax credits must be applied for after the fact; you can't apply for a tax credit and then do the research.
 It's important to talk to a tax professional before you begin your research, to understand the qualifications for this tax credit.